 The Apokatasis who claims that “Jesus did save those people, but they need to go through hell first” promotes a view of hell that makes hell somehow a rectifier of Jesus’ perceived failures.
 If then hell does what Jesus cannot, it not opens discussion for claims that ritual purgation is itself salvific.
 Paul’s argument in Romans starts to fall apart.

 The “Half-Hell solution” or Jesus paid “most of it”

 Apokatasis becomes a grizzly safety net to mop up what Jesus failed to finish.
-It allows dangerous ideas, that the Jewish law or works must purify the souls Jesus cannot, a foothold.
+It allows dangerous ideas, that the Jewish law or even philosophical works must purify the souls Jesus cannot, a foothold.

 This also made people really work to stack up the brownie points.
-And while some things like the Jesus prayer remain useful from this era… most the whipping, etc. is a waste of time.
+And while some things like the Jesus prayer remain useful from this era… common sense these days is most the whipping, etc. was a waste of time.

-There may still be a position to say that God is merciful, that hell’s horrors are not eternal, and avoids the issues raised by universalism or Apokatasis.
-The option of annihilationism has more backing than the other alternatives to a contrapasso schema.
+There may still be a position to say that God is merciful, that hell’s horrors are not eternal, and avoids the theological issues raised by universalism or Apokatasis.
+That option, annihilationism, has more backing than the other alternatives to a contrapasso schema.

-Biblically, there are a lot of things that make the traditional hell hard to read out of the some of the often cited proof-text
+Even more when we appraise the issue Biblically, there are a things that make the traditional hell hard to read out of the some of the often cited proof-text.

-Gehenna is the word normally taken for hell
+Investigating Gehenna the word normally taken for hell-fire

 The problems with Annihilationism

 The biggest hurdle to annihilationist views, however, is political.
 Colin Sedgwick notes in Confessions of a Would-Be Annihilationist not only are annihilationist going to have to square off with the more traditional views, but “Annihilationism is a belief more readily associated with sects and fringe groupings of the church such as Seventh Day Adventists and Jehovah’s Witnesses.”